Why Web Browser Privacy Is Important

 logo

-How to Use Web Browser Extensions Safely: A Beginner’s Guide
+How to Use Web Browser Extensions Safely: Quick Overview

 Browser extensions are like "apps" for your web browser (Chrome, Edge, or Firefox).
 They can transform your internet experience from a cluttered mess into a streamlined, secure workspace.
 However, not every extension is your friend.